 Savings are largely the result of:

 - Contracting, which is a collaborative process with the health system that has reduced the cost of medical surgical supplies, drugs, and services while improving or maintaining quality and safety for patients, families, and staff.
-Running competitive processes and leveraging volume consolidation within the Saskatchewan Health Authority are some key factors in obtaining the best value for the province, including financial savings;
+Running competitive processes and leveraging volume consolidation within the Saskatchewan health system are some key factors in obtaining the best value for the province, including financial savings;

-- Implementation of the linen service, which has produced health system savings of $50 million in capital cost avoidance and an estimated operational savings of $4.18 million annually; and
+- Implementation of the provincial linen service in 2015, which has produced health system savings of $50 million in capital cost avoidance and an estimated operational savings of $4.18 million annually; and

-- $0.012 million in operational savings from dictation and transcription Services and from linen services; and
+- $2.8 million in operational savings from dictation and transcription services and from linen services.

 Historically, 3sHealth received its revenue from a combination of fees for services as well as Ministry of Health funding.
 As of April 1, 2018, 3sHealth no longer receives funding from the Ministry.
 Instead, 3sHealth implemented a self-sustaining funding model, which allowed 3sHealth to gain revenue through fees for services as well as contract rebates and dividends generated through the provision of provincial contracting and linen services.